LIFE STORY

 In fact they were simply the result of a very natural desire of the Japanese firms to survive.
 If firms could not do that through domestic sales, they would do it through foreign sales.

-True, there are limits to the extent to which one nation can be allowed to poach and thrive on the markets of another nation.
+True, there are limits to which one nation can be allowed to poach and thrive on the markets of another nation.
 But instead of complaining, those being poached upon should do more to protect their own industries and markets.

 For years the US did nothing as key manufacturing industries – the US machine tools industry especially – fell before carefully planned export onslaughts by particular Japanese firms and industry groups.